Dyer Mountain

-Dyer Mountain is a high mountain summit in the Mosquito Range of the Rocky Mountains of North America.
+Dyer Mountain is a mountain summit in the Mosquito Range of the Rocky Mountains of North America.

 The 13862 ft thirteener is located 9.5 km east (bearing 95°) of the City of Leadville, Colorado, United States, on the drainage divide separating Lake County from Park County.
 The mountain was named in honor of frontier preacher John Lewis Dyer.

+It is often hiked in tandem with Mount Sherman.